Muhammadsgit/Project-I/README.md

 There are 3 datasets included in the [`data`](./data/) folder for this project.
 You are required to pick **at least two** of these to complete your analysis.
 Feel free to use more than two if you would like, or add other relevant datasets you find online. **Hint: The Gapminder website has way more datasets**

+###Picking population and gni datasets

 **Make sure you cross-reference your data with your data sources to eliminate any data collection or data entry issues.**

 #### Additional Data

 You are welcome to add any other data sources you find online to support your analysis, but this is **not required**.

----
+     ### Job market treand

 ### Deliverables

 All of your projects will comprise of a written technical report and a presentation.
 As we continue in the course, your technical report will grow in complexity, but for this initial project it will comprise:
 - A Jupyter notebook that describes your data with visualizations & statistical analysis.
-- A README markdown file the provides an introduction to and overview of your project.
+- A README markdown file that provides an introduction to and overview of your project.
 - Your presentation slideshow rendered as a .pdf file.
 **NOTE**: Your entire Github repository will be evaluated as your technical report.
 Make sure that your files and directories are named appropriately, that all necessary files are included, and that no unnecessary or incomplete files are included.